-How to Create a Home Gym in Your Log CabinDecember 5, 2019
+How to Create a Log Cabin Gym

 Our range of log cabins come in a variety of sizes to choose from, allowing you to consider the width, depth, and height of your ideal garden building.

-For example, you may opt for the area farthest from your home to get a good view of your lush outdoor space while working out.
+For example, you may opt for the area farthest from your home to get a good view of your outdoor space while working out.
 This technique can also prevent kids and pets from constantly barging into your workout space.

-3. Set up safe and sturdy flooring
+3. Set up Safe and Sturdy Flooring

 You can purchase our range of log cabins with optional tongue and groove or Durellis solid sheet flooring options which perfectly fit the requirements of a garden gym.

-4. Insulate and ventilate the structure
+4. Insulate and Ventilate the Structure

 If you want the gym to be functional all year round, you’ll need to both insulate and ventilate it.
 For an easy ventilation technique, opt for a structure with windows large enough to let sufficient air in during the summer.

 You can also choose double-glazed windows which keep the log cabin warm during the cold season.
-They will also allow you to turn the music up without annoying the neighbours!
+They’ll also allow you to turn the music up without annoying the neighbours!
 It would even be better to install an extractor fan and additional air vents to let the warm, moist air out while drawing in cool air.

-6. Buy the right equipment
+6. Buy the Right Equipment

-7. Decorate and work it out
+7. Decorate and Work It Out

-8. Secure the garden building
+8. Secure the Garden Building